mattermost/mattermost-developer-documentation/site/content/integrate/slash-commands/_index.md

 As evidenced by the `Content-Type`, this is a typical `form-urlencoded` payload similar to what you would receive from a `<form method="POST">` element on an HTML web page.

-Upon receiving one of these requests, your integration should immediately confirm that the `token` provided in the request body matches the one give to you when first creating the slash command.
+Upon receiving one of these requests, your integration should immediately confirm that the `token` provided in the request body matches the one given to you after the slash command was created.
 If it does not match, it is strongly recommended that you reject the request.
 This ensures that the request actually came from Mattermost.

-Emit a message in the channel where the slash command was invoked by responding with a 200 status code and including a response body as follows:
+Once the request is verified, you can emit a message in the channel where the slash command was invoked by responding with a 200 status code and including a response body as follows:

 ```http
 HTTP/1.1 200 OK